TWilkin/powerpi/energy-monitor/README.md

 There are currently no automated tests for this service.

+## Local

-However, you can run the service locally with the following commands.
+The service can be started locally with the following commands.

 ```bash
 # From the root of your PowerPi checkout